 Dear Mr. Martens,

-I am delighted to accept the job offer for the Content Manager position at Schulist Inc. I am thrilled about the opportunity to contribute my skills and expertise to your team and to be part of such a dynamic and innovative company.
+I am very happy to accept the offer for the Content Manager job at Schulist Inc. I'm really looking forward to using my skills and knowledge to help your team and be a part of such an exciting and forward-thinking company.

 Warm regards,